 Tim strongly believes in the inherent value, dignity, and strength of every client.
 Each individual has the unique opportunity to enjoy a meaningful life in the committed pursuit of their own values and goals.
 He seeks to provide a safe therapeutic environment where clients are accepted, understood, and given practical tools for healing and growth.
-As a Licensed Professional Counselor Associate, Tim seeks to help children, teens, and adults work through diverse concerns including:
+As a Licensed Clinical Mental Health Counselor Associate, Tim seeks to help children, teens, and adults work through diverse concerns including:

 - Depression and anxiety

 - Identity development

 - Behavioral concerns

 - Spiritual healing and maturity

 - Hispanic concerns and acculturation

 Tim has experience using Child-Centered Play Therapy to provide children with the environment and the relationship necessary to process difficult emotions while also rehearsing social skills and problem solving.
 In addition, he is committed to the comprehensive application of Acceptance and Commitment Therapy (ACT) with both individuals and couples.
 Currently, he is completing a certificate in Spiritually Integrated Psychotherapy.